fbpx Skip to main content

 VICE PRESIDENT

-Katie Abouzahr, M.D., is Vice President, Autoantibody (AAb) Portfolio Development Leader for the Immunology Therapeutic Area at Janssen Research and Development (R&D), LLC.
-In this role, Katie leads the development of assets in the AAb pathway portfolio, and is the Compound Development Team Leader (CDTL) for nipocalimab, Janssen’s lead investigative asset to address autoantibody-driven diseases in multiple indications across immunology and neuroscience.
+Katie Abouzahr, M.D., is Vice President, Autoantibody (AAb) Portfolio and Maternal Fetal Disease Area Leader at Janssen Research and Development (R&D), LLC.
+In this role, Katie leads the development of assets in the AAb pathway portfolio and maternal fetal immunology disease area, of which includes Janssen’s lead investigative asset, nipocalimab, to address auto and alloantibody-driven diseases in multiple indications across maternal fetal, rare autoantibody, and prevalent rheumatology.

 Prior to her work at Janssen, Katie served as a Principal at the Boston Consulting Group in London and Philadelphia for 12 years, where she worked on a range of engagements across the healthcare sector in the UK and US.
 Prior to that, she practiced as a Medical Doctor for the National Health Service (NHS) in London.